willvieira/thesis/introduction.md

 In the direction of a precise formalization of what most determines the range limits of a focal species, @Godsoe2017 has proposed that the integration of coexistence theory and biogeography allows a better understanding of how biotic interactions shape species’ range limits.
 Local coexistence can be seen through the lens of modern coexistence theory and contemporary niche theory.
-Based on the growth rate of a species (difference between birth and death rates; (Figure @fig:godsoe2017 A), the fundamental niche of a focal-rare species is determined by the sign of its growth rate, $r(E,R)$, which varies with the environment $E$ and the resource $R$.
+Based on the growth rate of a species (difference between birth and death rates; (Figure @fig:godsoe2017 A), the fundamental niche of a focal species is determined by the sign of its growth rate when the species is rare, $r(E,R)$, which varies with the environment $E$ and the resource $R$.
 Typically, it is given by: $r(E,\,R) = birth(E,\,R) - death(E,\,R) > 0$.
 The contemporary niche theory adds an interaction factor $I(E,\,C)$ impacting the focal species growth rate, where $C$ is a vector containing the abundances of each affecting species: $r(E,\,R)\,+\,I(E,\,C) > 0$.
 The interaction factor can be decomposed into two factors: the average interaction strength of the competing species on the focal species and the covariance of the interaction depending on species density [@Godsoe2017].